teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

 </div>

-Check out the [DEMO](web-digits-recognizer.herokuapp.com).
-All code is available on my [Github repository ](https://github.com/teimurjan/digits-recognizer).
+The demo application is available [here](web-digits-recognizer.herokuapp.com).
+You can also browse the source code on [GitHub](https://github.com/teimurjan/digits-recognizer).

-### Conclusion
+### Summary

-I understand that the quality of this classifier is not so good as you want.
-That's it because of the big difference between the training and the actual data.
-But the reason for creating this project is just to learn something new and share this knowledge with others.
-Thank you for reading this article, hope you've discovered lots of interesting things, keep on studying and improve yourselves. 🙌
+The quality of this classifier is not perfect, and I do not pretend that it is.
+The difference between the data we used for training and the data coming from UI is enormous.
+Despite that, we created a working application from scratch for less than 30 minutes.
+Though it was not easy, we trained our skills in four different topics:

+- Machine learning.
+- Backend development.
+- Image processing.
+- Frontend development.

+I hope this article will motivate you to improve your abilities in one of the areas above and use them to design wonderful things.